polkadot-developers/substrate-docs/content/md/en/docs/tutorials/integrate-with-tools/integrate-a-light-client-node.md

 For Substrate-based chains, the core component of the WebAssembly light client node is the [smoldot](https://github.com/paritytech/smoldot/) program.
 This program requires fewer resources than a full node, so it can run in resource-constrained environments, including browsers, mobile endpoints, and IoT devices.
-The `smoldot` light client doesn't author or import any blocks.
+The `smoldot` light client doesn't author or import any blocks or participate in any consensus activity.
 Instead, the `smoldot` light client communicates with Substrate-based chains through JSON-RPC calls and synchronizes with data from the chain by connecting to a full node.

 Substrate Connect is a JavaScript implementation that's built on top of the `smoldot` source.